Filtering selections on my hard disk/Lightroom/Capture One does not work.

 To solve this problem permanently, we recommend naming files from the memory card to the hard disk so that the trigger number always has at least 4 digits at the end of the file.
 Shorter digits before should always be filled with zeros.
 So "File-2" would become "File-0002" and the number is always and everywhere completely unique, even when filtering in Lightroom.
 For example, using this method, the "File-0002" file can no longer be part of the "File-0024" file name, as it was before.

-Exceeding the number of characters in the Explorer or Finder
+Exceeding the character limit in Explorer or Finder

 The filter text in the Explorer can contain a maximum of 259 characters.
 The filter text in the Finder is limited to 2048 characters or 99 files.